Supermagnum/supermorse-app/README.md

 # SuperMorse App

-# ⛔Moved to https://gitlab.com/supermag-group/supermorse-app   because github could not handle the size of the beta release files⛔
+# ⛔Moved to https://gitlab.com/supermag-group/supermorse-app   because github could not handle the size of the beta release files.
+Will be readable in 48H
+⛔
 # All text below keept for historical references